achung89/react-futures/README.md

 ```

+Keep in mind that `on` handlers are not considered a part of the render function. <More stuff here>

-To accommodate this use case, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render))
+To accommodate this use case, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render)).
+In brief you usually just need to wrap the getter with either `lazyArray` or `lazyObject`, no problem.

+### 2. No mutable calls inside of render

+< NEED TO FILL IN >

+### 3. Global ban on specific mutable functions

-There are also constraints on mutable operations and certain operations are globally prohibited like `array.push` and `array.unshift`.
+Certain operations are globally prohibited like `array.push` and `array.unshift`.
 To alleviate this, all future object constructor static methods have been made immutable.
 In v1 we will show descriptive error messages for these cases describing workarounds.

-For a complete overview of these constraints, see the Caveats section (TODO)
+For a complete overview of these constraints, see the [Caveats section](#caveats).

 ## Example snippets

 ### Object iteration

-Object iteration with native types is normally done with `Object.entries` and `Object.fromEntries`, but `Object.entries` with a future will suspend, making iteration outside render impossible.
-To allow this, React Futures puts a deferred version of `entries` and `fromEntries` on the future object constructors.
+Object iteration with native types is normally done with `Object.entries` and `Object.fromEntries`, which is a blocking operation.
+You should instead use the new `<Future Class>.entries` and `<Future Class>.fromEntries`, which will defer evaluation until necessary.
+For example:

 ```javascript
 import { futureObject } from "react-futures";